phkaeser/wlmaker/doc/ROADMAP.md

   * Application ID (from XDG shell and/or X11).

 * Configuration file and parser:
-  * Permit dock and clip to save state to configuration files.
+  * Permit dock, clip and output state to save state to configuration files.
   * Support different background styles (fill, image).
   * Make semicolon-after-value required, for consistency with GNUstep.
   * Theme.